Clean-air Adventure Series: Dunsmuir, Mount Shasta, etc.

 When exploring different areas, one typically needs a base of operations.
 On my travels to South Lake Tahoe, I slept on the hard ground, in a sleeping bag, of course, but still.
 Just a step up from this was the tent I overnighted in on that one Yosemite National Park visit.

-On this adventure, on the other hand, in Dunsmuir, I lodged at a railroad-themed park and spent the night in a caboose.
+On this adventure, on the other hand, just outside of Dunsmuir, I lodged at a railroad-themed park spending the night in a caboose.
 Accommodations vary.
-A person can choose from cabins and cabooses and, based on what I now understand, there are provisions for both recreational vehicles and tent camping.
+A person can choose from cabins and cabooses and, based on what I now understand, there are provisions for both recreational vehicles and tent camping too.

 Cabooses were redone, obviously.
 At one end was a bathroom with a toilet and wash provisions and throughout the rest of the railroad way car (as cabooses are sometimes called) beds, a T.V., a table and chairs, clothes closet and free-standing dresser; what you would typically have in a room at a motel.
 Some even have wood paneling throughout.
 The scenes out the window and around the premises, were captivating.
 I remember, off in one direction, I could see Castle Crags – an interesting physical formation in its own right.
 When it came to dining, I ate dinner in the on-site rail passenger car.
 To add to the ambiance was a static display composed of a steam locomotive situated adjacent to a water tank.